Dmitry Ioffe: Personal life

 Ioffe's family applied for permission to leave the USSR for Israel in 1976 but was refused and hence he became refusenik.
 It was only in 1987, following a hunger strike by his father, mathematician Alexander Ioffe, that Dmitry and his family were allowed to emigrate.

 Prizes and honors

-Ioffe got the Prix de l’Institut Henri Poincare (2005) and a Humboldt research award (2011).
+Ioffe got the Prix de l’Institut Henri Poincaré (2005) and a Humboldt research award (2011).